wcck/Auto_BitLocker/README.md

 # AutoBitLocker
-Automatically execute bit locker on windows
+Automatically execute BitLocker on windows

 # Introduciton
-BitLocker is encrypto/decrypto disk tool on windows
+BitLocker is encrypto and decrypto disk tool on windows

 # How to use it